What Makes Conflict? How Are Conflicts Resolved?

 Posted Nov 14, 2012

-In sensitive situations do you sometimes find yourself either arguing or going silent about what you want?
+In sensitive situations, do you often find yourself either arguing or going silent about what you want?
 Do you hold back from expressing your concerns out of fear of conflict?

-Bickering, arguing or getting insistent about your point of view indicate someone who is unskilled at handling conflicts in a collaborative way.
-So does going silent about your perspective.
-Like dropping a ball indicates someone who lacks catching skills or falling on ice skates indicates someone who needs more practice at staying on his feet, talking in an irritated tone of voice, becoming insistent on your way or going silent all indicate skill deficits.
+Bickering, arguing, or getting insistent about your point of view indicate someone who is unskilled at handling conflicts in a collaborative way, as does going silent about your perspective.
+Like dropping a ball indicates someone who lacks catching skills or falling on ice skates indicates someone who needs more practice at staying on his feet, talking in an irritated tone of voice, becoming insistent on your way, or going silent all indicate skill deficits.